minchulan/phase-1-project/README.md

 # phase-1-project

 ## Description
-My phase-1-project is a medication recall catalog called 'MedRecalls'.
-MedRecalls is a JS application that leverages DOM manipulation to interact with the user.
-I built this project because as a licensed pharmacist I'm passionate about pharmacology and medication safety.
-My north star has always been centered around positive patient health experiences. ["https://open.fda.gov/apis/drug/"] Check out [my blog](https://dev.to/minchulan/drug-recall-catalog-2dpe?preview=bf0618cc3023e85deff0e138b59565dfd488de934f119ffcf14e1c01c77be60e3558debe4c7e14817b311eceed702cc1da8ad0f0fe78ca251d93c8d0) to see the initial  design concept.
+My phase-1-project is a COVID-19 global tracker called 'GoingViral'.
+GoingViral is a JS application that leverages DOM manipulation to interact with the user.
+I built this project because it's relevant and useful given the current world conditions.
+As a licensed pharmacist, my north star is centered around positive patient health experiences so building a global COVID-19 tracker seemed fitting as my very first static project.

 ## Installation
 To install, just fork and clone this repository.
 Once you cloned it in your terminal, make sure you `cd` into the correct folder.